 Purpose of the survey

 Thank you.
 We acknowledge and value your time and effort participating in this survey.
-It is only with the support of people like you that we can continue to produce the statistics that inform Australia's important decisions.
+It is only with your support that we can continue to produce the statistics that inform Australia's important decisions.

 How do I complete the survey?

 An ABS Interviewer will visit your home and show you their official identification card.

 The Interviewer will then ask for the names of the people living in your household.
 If you don’t want to give your name, you don’t have to.